Skip to content

 SESSION 5a: Impactful funding for the implementation of the European Health Data Space

-Szymon Bielecki, Head of Sector – Research Coordination, European Commission, DG Communications Networks, Content and Technology (CNECT), H3: eHealth, Well-being and Ageing
+Szymon Bielecki, Head of Sector – Research Coordination, European Commission, DG Communications Networks, Content and Technology (CNECT), A6: AI in health and life sciences

 Niklas Blomberg, Executive Director, Innovative Health Initiative